Home Volunteering Australia – Wwoofing & HelpX

 Alicia, Wwoofer in Australia

 “The type of work you are going to do depends on the hosts.
 At the farm or in the house, I did the house work and mowed the lawn.
 Luckily, they suggested a few more rewarding jobs, such as helping with the construction of enclosures, planting of seedlings, harvesting, as well as looking after and cuddling the farm animals.
-In hotels, you obviously expect to do more housekeeping, to welcome guests at the reception, and to fulfill administrative tasks.”
+In hotels, you obviously expect to do more housekeeping, to welcome guests at the reception, and to fulfil administrative tasks.”

 Claudia and Jeremy, Wwoofing in South Australia